 Unfortunately, the radical multiculturalists attack science and technology as an evil, masculine “discourse” that oppresses, pollutes, and privileges “linear thinking.”
 They attack the “Enlightenment Project” as an ideological cover for Western cultural imperialism.
 And they hate the Bible for promoting patriarchy and heterosexism.
 In so doing, they are attempting to destroy the very principles under which toleration of diverse cultures has in fact the best chance of flowering!
 In so doing, the multiculturalists help to perpetuate the tragedy that Alexander Solzhenitsyn called “A World Split Apart.”
 Asked to deliver the Harvard commencement address in 1978, Solzhenitsyn, a survivor of the Soviet gulag, shocked his audience by proclaiming that the line that divides the world does not run between communism and capitalism, or along the boundaries between nations, races, social classes, or genders.
 The line that splits the world apart runs straight through the middle of each human heart.

-and The Center for America and the West at FPRI
+The History Academy and The Center for America and the West at FPRI

 The purpose of the Center for America and the West is (1) to conduct well-founded inquiries into the elements of Western civilization and America’s role in the West; and (2) through our History Institute, to relate the teaching of history to questions of America’s identity.
 Since 1996, two major volumes have been published — Walter McDougall’s Promised Land, Crusader State and David Gress’s From Plato to NATO— and five weekend-long history institutes for educators have been held.
 Currently, Drs.
 McDougall and Gress are jointly writing a book on “The Use and Abuse of History.”
 We list below the products of this effort to date.